Definitions

 Physical Contaminant | Something in the food that does not belong there.
 Hair, bandages, broken glass are all examples. |

-RTE - Ready to Eat | Foods that are not going to be heated any more before consuming.
-Includes foods that are normally consumed cold and hot foods that are already cooked. |
+RTE - Ready to Eat | Foods that do not need to be reheated before safely consuming. |

 Salmonella | Salmonella is divided into two species that is then